 This form should be typed or printed in black ink.
-After completing this form, you should sign the form.
-You should then file this document with the clerk of the circuit court in the county where the petition was filed and keep a copy for your records.
+It must be filed with the clerk of the circuit court with the initial pleading in the family law case.

-A copy of this form must be served on the other party in your case within 45 days of being served with the petition, if it is not served on him or her with your initial papers.
+A copy of the form must be served on the presiding judge, either the chief judge or the family law administrative judge, and all parties in the related cases.
+You should also keep a copy for your records.
 Service must be in accordance with Florida Rule of General Practice and Judicial Administration 2.516.